 Is your business changing at least as fast as its environment?
 If not, you are going backwards.
 If you hope to both respond to market change and shape it, then continually realigning your strategy, culture, and leadership is essential for business survival and success.
 The biggest challenge facing most businesses now is transformational change in the context of the volatile, uncertain, complex, and ambiguous (VUCA) world, especially with digital technologies reshaping business models and patterns of working across the world.
-We know that most acquisitions and mergers fail to achieve in full their intended goals and that organization culture is the most significant obstacle.
+We know that most acquisitions and mergers fail to achieve in full their intended goals and that changing organizational culture is a significant obstacle.

 Given this, you might expect that business leaders and their advisors would be well versed in changing your organizational culture.
 Our experience is that this is rarely the case.
 Why is business culture change so hard?
 There are many reasons, but a few of the common themes we have noticed include:

 - It is hard to see your own culture fully when you are working in it.